Updated: August 12, 2018

 Olympian City Mall

-Chef Congee on Tai Kok Tsui
+Master Congee on Tai Kok Tsui

 This place was right on the street perpendicular to the Dorsett Mongkok.
 It is a great place for breakfast.
 We went there almost every day.
 Bailey’s favorite is the fried cruller with white noodle.
 Our favorite congees were: congee with chopped beef & egg.
 Also loved the congee with lettuce corn and abalone.